 Nitrogen deficiencies in indoor plants can manifest in stunted growth or yellowing leaves.

-Another sign of stunted growth is deteriorating foliage, which can point to a phosphorus deficiency in your indoor plant soil.
+Another sign of stunted growth is purpling, and deteriorating foliage, which can point to a phosphorus deficiency in your indoor plant soil.

 Wilted or burned plant leaves may be a sign of a potassium deficiency in the soil of your indoor plants.

-To find the correct ratio of fertilizer application, look at the specific lawn fertilizer blend instructions and adjust the ratios by taking into account the amount of soil, surface area, and size of the plant and pot.
+To find the correct ratio of fertilizer to water, look at the specific lawn fertilizer blend instructions and adjust the ratios by taking into account the amount of soil, surface area, and size of the plant and pot.

 Food for your indoor plants doesn’t always have to come in the form of a liquid, granular, or any other type of fertilizer you may find at your local nursery and garden center.
 The same is true for outdoor plants like your grass and garden.

-Organic plant food fertilizer can provide nutrients that plant needs that are found naturally in the earth.
-Some examples of the organic fertilizer include animal manure, composted materials, eggshells, and many other materials found from decaying plants, animals, and other materials.
-While you may not always have these materials on hand, but the natural nourishment found in organic materials provides nutrients to imbalanced or deficient plant soil.
+Plant food fertilizer can provide nutrients that plants need which are found naturally in the earth.
+Some examples of organic fertilizer include animal manure, composted materials, eggshells, and many other materials found from decaying plants, animals, and other materials.
+While you may not always have these materials on hand, the natural nourishment found in organic materials provides nutrients to imbalanced or deficient plant soil.

 Indoor plant fertilizer and plant food can work great to keep your plants well-nourished to grow healthy and strong.
 You can fertilize your indoor plants one to two times a year or as needed, but it’s best to establish an indoor plant care routine to establish healthy plants.

 - Prune dead leaves